top of page

 Low-Stress Virginia Homeschool Evaluations: 2 Simple Ways to Show Proof of Progress

 If your child turns five on or before September 30, you are officially a "school-age" family in Virginia.
-Here is what you need to know to remain compliant while keeping your summer stress-free: 1.
+Figuring out the required paperwork can be overwhelming, so I've made it simple below: 1.
 File a Notice of Intent (NOI) Virginia law requires all children between ages 5 and 18 to receive an education.
 By August 15 , you must submit an NOI to your local superintendent.
-This letter informs the district that you are providing home instruction and should include: - A desc
+This letter informs the district that you are providing home instruction and should include: - A descri

 Mar 1